maracaldarini/TDD_unit_3/recipe_example.md

 _Put or write the user story here.
 Add any clarifying notes you might have._

+As a user
+So that I cab abalyse key words in my texts()
+I want to see a list of uppercase words

 ## 2. Design the Function Signature

 _Include the name of the function, its parameters, return value, and side effects._